Timișoara Traian Vuia International Airport: Airlines and destinations

 The following airlines operate regular scheduled and charter flights at Timișoara Traian Vuia Airport:

 Statistics

+Development

 The airport's traffic rose significantly in recent years.
 For example, in 2016 there were an average of 40–45 aircraft movements per day and an average of 3,200 passengers, compared to 2005 when there were an average of 15–20 flights per day and an average of 1,500 passengers.
 The main destinations at the airport are Bucharest, London, Munich, Milan and Brussels.

 Although it experienced a dramatic decrease after the bankruptcy of Carpatair, the negative trend reversed by 2015 when Wizz Air decided to allocate a new aircraft to the base at Timișoara Airport and open six more new routes.
 In terms of domestic traffic, Timișoara Airport attracts 15.1% of the total number of passengers boarded at Romanian airports, 32.8% of the total tons of cargo loaded and 13.2% of the total number of flights.